-For transportation facilities, elements such as ramps, elevators, or other circulation devices, fare vending or other ticketing areas, and fare collection areas shall be placed to minimize the distance which wheelchair users and other persons who cannot negotiate steps may have to travel compared to the general public
+For transportation facilities subject to Department of Transportation regulation 49 CFR 37.21, elements such as ramps, elevators, or other circulation devices, fare vending or other ticketing areas, and fare collection areas shall be placed to minimize the distance which wheelchair users and other persons who cannot negotiate steps may have to travel compared to the general public.

-- Advisory 206.3 Location.
+Advisory 206.3 Location.
 The accessible route must be in the same area as the general circulation path.
 This means that circulation paths, such as vehicular ways designed for pedestrian traffic, walks, and unpaved paths that are designed to be routinely used by pedestrians must be accessible or have an accessible route nearby.
-Additionally, accessible vertical interior circulation must be in the same area as stairs and escalators, not isolated in the back of the facility. - 206.4 Entrances.
+Additionally, accessible vertical interior circulation must be in the same area as stairs and escalators, not isolated in the back of the facility.

+206.4 Entrances.
 Entrances shall be provided in accordance with 206.4.
-Entrance doors, doorways, and gates shall comply with 404 and shall be on an accessible route complying with 402. - EXCEPTIONS: 1.
-Where an alteration includes alterations to an entrance, and the building or facility has another entrance complying with 404 that is on an accessible route, the altered entrance shall not be required to comply with 206.4 unless required by 202.4. - 2.
+Entrance doors, doorways, and gates shall comply with 404 and shall be on an accessible route complying with 402.

+- 1. Where an alteration includes alterations to an entrance, and the building or facility has another entrance complying with 404 that is on an accessible route, the altered entrance shall not be required to comply with 206.4 unless required by 202.4. - 2.
 Where exceptions for alterations to qualified historic buildings or facilities are permitted by 202.5, no more than one public entrance shall be required to comply with 206.4.
-Where no public entrance can comply with 206.4 under criteria established in 202.5 Exception, then either an unlocked entrance not used by the public shall comply with 206.4; or a locked entrance complying with 206.4 with a notification system or remote monitoring shall be provided. - 206.4.1 Public Entrances.
+Where no public entrance can comply with 206.4 under criteria established in 202.5 Exception, then either an unlocked entrance not used by the public shall comply with 206.4; or a locked entrance complying with 206.4 with a notification system or remote monitoring shall be provided.

+206.4.1 Public Entrances.
 In addition to entrances required by 206.4.2 through 206.4.9, at least 60 percent of all public entrances shall comply with 404.

-Barriers at common or emergency entrances and exits of business establishments conducting business with the general public that are existing, under construction, or under contract for construction which would prevent a person from using such entrances or exits shall be removed. - 206.4.2 Parking Structure Entrances.
-Where direct access is provided for pedestrians from a parking structure to a building or facility entrance, each direct access to the building or facility entrance shall comply with 404. - 206.4.3 Entrances from Tunnels or Elevated Walkways.
-Where direct access is provided for pedestrians from a pedestrian tunnel or elevated walkway to a building or facility, at least one direct entrance to the building or facility from each tunnel or walkway shall comply with 404. - 206.4.4 Transportation Facilities.
-In addition to the requirements of 206.4.2, 206.4.3, and 206.4.5 through 206.4.9, transportation facilities shall provide entrances in accordance with 206.4.4.
+Barriers at common or emergency entrances and exits of business establishments conducting business with the general public that are existing, under construction, or under contract for construction which would prevent a person from using such entrances or exits shall be removed.